xbeat/Machine-Learning/README.md

 Introduction to RBF Kernel

 The Radial Basis Function (RBF) kernel is a popular kernel function used in various machine learning algorithms, particularly in Support Vector Machines (SVM) for classification and regression tasks.
 It measures the similarity between two points in a high-dimensional space.

+## Time Complexity of K-Means Clustering in Python

+K-means Clustering: Time Complexity Analysis

+K-means clustering is a popular unsupervised machine learning algorithm used for partitioning a dataset into K distinct, non-overlapping subgroups or clusters.
+Understanding its time complexity is crucial for efficient implementation and scalability.
+Let's explore the algorithm's time complexity using Python examples.

 ## Explaining RoPE Positional Embeddings in Python